docker/docs/content/manuals/docker-hub/service-accounts.md

 > but new purchases or renewals of service accounts no longer available and
 > customers must renew under a new subscription plan.
 >
-> Docker recommends transitioning to [organization access tokens
+> Docker recommends transitioning to [Organization Access Tokens
 > (OATs)](../security/for-admins/access-tokens.md), which can provide similar
 > functionality.